 The proposed solution will be developed as an HTML5 web app with department and employee-specific information stored in an external database.
 The system will be developed so as to run in IE8, the dominant web browser in use at Bangor Hydro.

 The web app will be a single page, graphical illustration of the various phases of a meter’s lifecycle.
-Each major phase will have a graphical representation that will demonstrate …
+Each major phase will be represented by a graphic and, together, these graphics will outline the process of designing, purchasing, installing, maintaining, and retiring a Smart Meter.
+Each phase will be interactive and, when clicked, will expand into nodes that represent the departments associated with each phase.
+These departments can be clicked again, further expanding into the jobs and employees linked to the department.
+Upon selection of a phase, department, job, or employee, a relevant description will appear in a designated area on the page.
+As users dive further into the nodes, they will begin to see how each phase is connected to another and how their role in the life cycle of a Meter impacts the process as a whole.

 The database will store all relevant information about the lifecycle of a meter, departments, and employees including department names and descriptions and employee names, titles, and job position descriptions.
 All of the aforementioned data will be provided by Bangor Hydro and stored as an XML file for simple management by Bangor Hydro post-completion of the project, should any changes to the information be necessary.